Josh Malone: College career

-2014 season

 In 2014, as a true freshman, Malone played in all 12 regular season games and the 2015 TaxSlayer Bowl against Iowa.
 He made his collegiate debut against Utah State on August 31 at Neyland Stadium.
 In his collegiate debut, he had two receptions for 26 yards.
-Against SEC East rival Georgia on September 27, he had five receptions for 43 yards and a 20-yard rush in the loss at Sanford Stadium.
+Against Southeastern Conference (SEC) East rival Georgia on September 27, he had five receptions for 43 yards and a 20-yard rush in the loss at Sanford Stadium.
 Against Ole Miss, he had a season-high 75 yards on five receptions at Vaught-Hemingway Stadium.
 He had his first career touchdown against Alabama in their annual rivalry game on October 25 at home.
 In the 2014 season, Malone had 23 receptions for 201 yards and a touchdown.

-2015 season

 In his sophomore season in 2015, Malone played in all 12 regular season games and the 2016 Outback Bowl against Northwestern.
 He started twelve games for the Volunteers.
 In the home opener, Malone had his first touchdown of the season in a 2OT loss to the Oklahoma Sooners.
 On October 10, he led the Vols in catches in their upset 38–31 victory over #19 Georgia at Neyland Stadium.
 He had his first career game with over 100 receiving yards at Kentucky at Commonwealth Stadium.
 In the game, he had a career-long 75-yard touchdown reception from quarterback Joshua Dobbs.
 He finished third on the team with 31 catches for 405 yards and two touchdowns.

-2016 season

 In his junior season in 2016, Malone appeared in all 12 regular season games and the bowl game.
 He had a 67-yard receiving touchdown in the season opening 20–13 overtime victory against Appalachian State on September 1.
 In the 2016 Pilot Flying J Battle at Bristol against Virginia Tech, he had two receptions for 46 yards and a touchdown.
 Against the Ohio Bobcats the following week, he had five receptions for 69 yards and two touchdowns.
 He had four catches for 91 yards and a 42-yard touchdown in the 38–28 win against SEC East Rival Florida on September 24.
 On November 5, against the Tennessee Tech Golden Eagles, he had five receptions for 112 yards and two touchdowns.
 He had a career-high 121 receiving yards and one touchdown at Vanderbilt on November 26.
 In his final game with the Volunteers, he had five receptions for 120 yards and one touchdown in the 2016 Music City Bowl victory over Nebraska on December 30.
 In the 2016 season, he finished third in the SEC in receiving yards and touchdowns, with 972 and 11, respectively.

-After the 2016 season, Malone declared his intentions to enter the 2017 NFL Draft.
+After the 2016 season, Malone declared his intentions to enter the 2017 NFL draft.